-In the wild, stink gets some slack.
-And while you may lean in to embrace it, a hygiene routine can go a long way toward helping you feel fresh and stay healthy in the backcountry.
+In the wild, we think stink gets some slack.
+And while you may lean into your natural fragrance, a hygiene routine can go a long way toward helping you feel fresh and stay healthy in the backcountry.

 HAND SANITIZER